TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/apollo-storage-files-securit-ad.md

 <title>Step by Step Video for enabling Files AD DS Authentication with private endpoints</title>
 </video>

-This video will prrovide detailed steps on how to enable Azure Files AD DS authentication with private endpoints.
+This video will provide detailed steps on how to enable Azure Files AD DS authentication with private endpoints.

 <video>
 <src>https://www.youtube.com/embed/9S5A1IJqfOQ</src>